 Chachere also recruited current Chicago Bears’ running back Matt Forté to Tulane.
-Forté was drafted in the second round of the 2008 NFL Draft and played in the NFL Pro Bowl following the league’s 2011 campaign.
+Forté was drafted in the second round of the 2008 NFL Draft and has recorded 1,000-yard rushing seasons in five of his first seven NFL campaigns.
+Forté has averaged just over 1,000 rushing yards per year with a total of 7,704 while adding another 3,727 yards receiving on 443 receptions for a combined total of 11,431 yards rushing and receiving.
+Forte played in the NFL’s Pro Bowl following the league’s 2011 and 2013 seasons.

-He was a member of the 2005 Tulane coaching staff that endured Hurricane Katrina.
-Chachere provided leadership throughout the team’s Hurricane Katrina evacuation and return to campus facilities.
+Chachere was also a member of the 2005 Tulane coaching staff that endured Hurricane Katrina, providing leadership throughout the team’s evacuation from the New Orleans area and return to campus facilities.

-Prior to his eight-season run at Tulane, Chachere spent the 1998 campaign at Northeast Louisiana, where he was the tight ends coach and worked on the same staff as current Cal head coach Sonny Dykes.
+Prior to his eight-season run at Tulane, Chachere spent the 1998 campaign at Northeast Louisiana, where he was the tight ends coach and also worked on the same staff as Dykes.

-Chachere began his coaching career at Tulane as a student assistant in 1991 before subsequent one-season stops at Cheyney (defensive backs/running backs), Bloomsburg (defensive backs) and Bucknell (defensive backs/special teams coordinator) prior to his three-season stint at Nicholls State.
+Chachere began his coaching career in 1992 at Cheyney (defensive backs/running backs), followed by subsequent one-season stops at Bloomsburg (defensive backs) and Bucknell (defensive backs/special teams coordinator) prior to his three seasons at Nicholls State.

 Chachere has been active throughout his coaching career with the American Football Coaches Association.
 He served as the organization’s program committee chairman at the 2007 AFCA National Convention, while providing his expertise on linebacker play by speaking at the 2008 convention and publishing several articles on the subject in the AFCA coaches handbook.